 Late last year I was a whisker away from $10 million.
 With the continuing bull market I knew I crossed the threshold without as much as a twinge.
 I’ve been down this road before and expected nothing in the way of emotions this time.

 Adding the assets always takes some time now.
-My liabilities are easy; I have a small mortgage of just over $100,000.
+My liabilities are easy; I didn’t have any.
 The end.

 Assets are scattered all over the place.
 I own the obligatory index funds in traditional IRAs, Roth IRAs, the HSA and business retirement accounts.
-The non-qualified account also uses index funds.
+The non-qualified account also uses index funds, plus some individual stocks.

 The hard part is the trusts.
 As an accountant I understand the value of using trusts to carry out my wishes when I leave this green earth.
 This leads to a number of entities.
 Gathering all the trust values required the most time.

 Once the assets were tallied I sat back in my chair and wondered how my life ever turned out so good.